gsern1/AMT-Gamification-Platform/README.md

 -MySQL: 10.1.20-MariaDB

+And create an empty MySQL Schema named gamification.

 To allow access to the database, you must have a root@localhost user on your MySQL instance set with no password or fill in your personnal password in the /spring-server/src/main/resources/application.properties file.